DevLog July 2019: CCAnimationEditor Part 3

 I can now say that CCAnimationEditor, the program I have been working on for the past 4.5 months, is finally ready for a beta release (v0.1.0).
 Work was a bit slow this month since the program was nearing completion and there was not much left to do.

 Over this month I did few tests of the output and I eventually managed to get it working properly.
-The was important as the editor would serialize the JSON data into objects and deserialize into JSON when saving, rather than modifying the JSON directly.
+The tests were important as the editor would serialize the JSON data into objects and deserialize into JSON when saving, rather than modifying the JSON directly.
 As I stated before, the animations are in a grouped format which made working with the format a bit difficult.
 The output is not an exact match to the original, primarily because the original code was more or less written by hand while my editor generates the code automatically.
 However, it does work in-game:

 One of the biggest issues is how bug the MainWindow class is.
 The file totals to over 1700 lines and is hard to navigate: